Travel.State.Gov > International Travel > Country Information > Spain International Travel Information

 Spain is a party to the Schengen Agreement.
 This means that U.S. citizens may enter Spain for up to 90 days for tourist or business purposes without a visa.
 Your passport should be valid for at least three months beyond the period of stay.
 You must have sufficient funds and a return airline ticket.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.
 Visit the Embassy of Spain website for the most current visa information.

 HIV/AIDS RESTRICTIONS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Spain.

-Spain’s open borders with its Western European neighbors allow the possibility for terrorist groups to enter and exit the country anonymously.
+Spain’s open borders with its Western European neighbors allow the possibility for terrorists to enter and exit the country anonymously.
 Additionally, Spain’s enclaves in Melilla and Ceuta on the North African coast allow for entry into Spain from the African continent.
 Spain has taken robust actions to guard against terrorist attacks, including arrests of suspected extremists allegedly involved in terrorist plots.
 Credible information indicates terrorist groups continue to plot potential attacks in Europe, including Spain.
-All European countries remain vulnerable to attacks from transnational terrorist organizations or individuals inspired by extremist ideology with little or no warning.
-U.S. citizens are reminded to remain vigilant with regards to their personal security.
+All European countries remain vulnerable to attacks with little or no warning from transnational terrorist organizations or individuals inspired by extremist ideology.
+U.S. citizens are reminded to remain vigilant with regard to their personal security.

 Demonstrations: Large, public demonstrations related to a variety of political and economic issues take place regularly throughout Spain.